 During the summer months, I’ve noticed that Teddy won’t walk for as long, and quickly gets tired out.
 On a hot day, she can even make a break for the car if she wants to let me know that she’s had enough!

 With this in mind, we try to walk her during the evening.
 This means the temperature is more comfortable, and she gets more exercise.
-Our dog does not cope well with being under-exercised and tends to get very whiny and starts stealing things for attention.
+Many dogs in summer do not cope well with being under-exercised and tends to get very whiny and starts stealing things for attention.

-Our vet’s advice is that you shouldn’t walk a smaller dog for more than 30 minutes on a really hot day.
+Our vet’s advice is that you shouldn’t walk smaller dogs in summer for more than 30 minutes on a really hot day.
 So Teddy gets a longer walk in the early evening, with the added bonus there are fewer people on the beach, and less traffic generally.

 About Drontal Worming Tablets